DefenderOfBasic/notebook/source/content/memetics/The pitch for open cultural engineering.md

 > The NCRI can detect coordinated and inauthentic activity and shows how amplified disinformation operations from state actors and extremist groups take aim at American brands

 That NYT story about the psyop was actually detected by someone on twitter, months before the story broke.
-It's really obvious: you can see a thousand accounts retweet the same thing within minutes of it going up,
+It's really obvious: you can see a thousand accounts retweet the same thing within minutes of it going up:

 > I think Justin Baldoni's PR team is using a mercenary army of twitter bots to smear Blake Lively and repair his own reputation.
 First, a description of my investigation.
 Then, a dossier on the 2,689 bot accounts I found, plus several dozen specific tweets they boosted.
 >
 > https://x.com/ThatsMauvelous/status/1879066956005015651

+Kasra you made a great point here about, why are even trying to "engineer" it?

+> the aspect of it that doesn't fully resonate with me is the idea of "engineering" or attempting to "control" culture, culture feels like it has to be a bottom up thing.
+I'm gonna think more about this

+I agree!

 ---
 #### Appendix